 Not just about cutting paychecks, the best PEOs provide more than a typical payroll services company.
 For example, some PEOs may offer services like comprehensive cost structures for employee benefits and workers’ comp.

-Whether you have HR employees or not, PEOs can eliminate a lot of the burden and save you money.
-For instance, the multiple vendors needed for medical and dental plans, retirement plans, workers’ comp, etc. are efficiently handled by the PEO.
-In addition, since they have a pool of employees from multiple companies, they’re able to obtain these benefits at a much lower cost.
+Whether you have HR employees or not, PEOs can eliminate the burden and save you money.
+For instance, the multiple vendors needed for medical and dental plans, retirement plans, workers’ comp, etc., are handled by the PEO.
+Since they have a pool of employees from multiple companies, they can obtain these benefits at a lower cost.
 A savings that is ultimately passed on to you.

-An area that is constantly changing, PEOs are on top of new regulations and changes to existing ones, ensuring that your business is always in compliance.
-Having experts in your corner gives you peace of mind and should a mistake happen, they share the liability.
+In a constantly changing area, PEOs are on top of new regulations and changes to existing ones, ensuring that your business is always compliant.
+Having experts in your corner gives you peace of mind, and should a mistake happen, they share the liability.

-Some PEOs go beyond traditional services and offer safety and risk management services and consulting, employee recruiting and retention services, and HR technology such as human resources information systems (HRIS).
-State-of-the-art systems allow for a single source of all of your information for easier and more accurate reporting.
+Some PEOs go beyond traditional services and offer safety and risk management services, consulting employee recruiting and retention services, and HR technology such as human resources information systems (HRIS).
+State-of-the-art systems allow for a single source of all your information for easier and more accurate reporting.
 In addition, some systems include an employee side, which gives employees access to their information.

-In essence, the services PEOs provide enable businesses to work more efficiently and improve productivity.
-And when PEOs take on HR administrative tasks, business owners are able to focus on the business, which ultimately can lead to improved profitability.
-In fact, NAPEO reported that about 70% of PEO clients see an increase in revenue.
+In essence, the services PEOs enable businesses to work more efficiently and improve productivity.
+And when PEOs take on HR administrative tasks, business owners can focus on the company, which ultimately can lead to improved profitability.
+NAPEO reported that about 70% of PEO clients see an increase in revenue.

-Reducing costs, growing revenue and building better employee relationships make excellent business sense, don’t they?
-If your considering hiring a PEO, learn everything you need to know about the pros and cons to determine if it’s the right choice for your organization.
+Reducing costs, growing revenue, and building better employee relationships make excellent business sense, don’t they?
+If you consider hiring a PEO, learn everything you need to know about the pros and cons to determine if it’s the right choice for your organization.